How to Measure Clothing and Find Your Size

 Web stores will often have sizing charts listed with the clothes somewhere on the website.
 This is what the chart on the Cats Like Us website looks like.

 Other reasons you should know your size: what if you’re shopping someplace that doesn’t have a fitting room like a flea market or estate sale?
 If you know your measurements just bring a measuring tape, and measure the garment you like, that saves the hassle of trying it on.
 In this case I would suggest knowing shoulder measurements as well as length.
 Don’t have a measuring tape?
 Here’s a trick I learned and somehow it works: Take the waist of the item you want and hold it up in front of you then wrap the waist around your neck.
 Do the ends match up?
-If so, it will fit your waist, if not than it probably won’t fit you!
+If so, it will fit your waist, if not then it probably won’t fit you!

 Valentine’s Day is coming up and wouldn’t you love to get a fabulous new dress from your significant other?
 Don’t say, “I wear a Small.”
 SMALL will vary by brand, fabric, and style.
 Give that thoughtful fella your measurements so they know what size to buy.
 (And it wouldn’t hurt to have them read this article too.)
 If you want to get creative, give them a sexy picture of yourself with your measurements drawn on the picture where they are.
 I guarantee they’ll remember your measurements better and who knows you might end up with more than just a dress!!